 Although there are people like Janice who manage to be reflexive while being shamed online, there are more tactful ways to correct someone that don’t involve embarrassing them in front of their whole friends list.
 Like in real life, you’re likely not going to listen to someone’s points if they come at you with hostility and disrespect.
-Mica points out, “There are better and more private ways of handling conflict, that won’t involve attacking the person publicly.
-More often than not, it puts you under a bad light as it reflects your personality.”
+“There are better and more private ways of handling conflict that won’t involve attacking the person publicly.
+More often than not, it puts you under a bad light as it reflects your personality,” Mica points out.

 Nona mostly dealt with online shaming by exercising her right to use Twitter’s mute function.
 She also advises that “a solid, objective view of the conditions you’re being put in helps, especially if you aren’t doing anything wrong.”
 If you’re dealing with a serious case of harassment, the report and block buttons have got you.
 Online harassment is the main reason social media sites have those functions in the first place.

-Whether your battle is to shed light on sociopolitical issues, comment on new forms of art and media, or practice self-love by posting your outfits, “you have to take your tweets to the street,” as Nathania quips.
+Whether your battle is to shed light on sociopolitical issues, comment on new forms of art and media or practice self-love by posting your outfits, “you have to take your tweets to the street,” as Nathania says.
 “Real battles are won offline.
 It can’t be all social media, all like, share, retweet.
 Ultimately, your actions have to speak much louder than what a post would say.”

 Social media makes it easy for people to throw shade, which means it’s easy for harassment to quickly snowball online.
 The following are real accounts of people’s experiences with online shaming and harassment, as told to the author—some incidents will be kept vague to protect the respondents’ privacy.

 One-sided discourse.
-Shaming someone online can be done with the misplaced intention of “educating someone”—which sometimes masks a desire for likes within our social circles, brownie points for wokeness, as writer Nika Dizon explores in an article on Scoutmag.ph.
-The option for likes and shares can make social media more like an approval machine, more than actual engagement.
+Shaming someone online can be done with the misplaced intention of “educating someone”—which sometimes masks a desire for likes within our social circles, brownie points for wokeness, as writer Nika Dizon explores in an article.
+The option for likes and shares can make social media feel more like an approval machine rather than actual engagement.

 Cultural activist Nona al-Raschid’s experience with online shaming happened on Twitter, after she posted a thread explaining why she couldn’t relate to a certain film.
 “The direct responses I got were positive, [but] I was alerted to people subtweeting me.”
 Complete strangers mocked her personal opinions, making fun of her argument and the examples used in her thread.

 Political propaganda.
 There are a lot of insensitive and legitimately hateful things floating around on the internet.
-This is especially seen in the context of our tense political climate here in the Philippines, manifesting online through trolls and fake news.
+This is especially seen in the context of our tense political climate, manifesting online through trolls and fake news.
 This shapes public opinion with warped versions of the truth, even going so far as to harass those who disagree.